tempestphp/highlight/README.md

 ![](./.github/highlight.png)

+### Additions and deletions

-Furthermore, you can use these two tags to mark lines as additions and deletions:
+You can use these two tags to mark lines as additions and deletions:

 - `{+ content +}` adds the `.hl-addition` class
 - `{- content -}` adds the `.hl-deletion` class